 - When AWS Data Pipeline runs a pipeline, it compiles the pipeline components to create a set of actionable instances and contains all the information needed to perform a specific task

-- Data Pipeline provides a durable and robust data management as it retries a failed operation depending on frequency & defined number for retries
+- Data Pipeline provides durable and robust data management as it retries a failed operation depending on frequency & defined number of retries

 - A task runner is an application that polls AWS Data Pipeline for tasks and then performs those tasks

 - When Task Runner is installed and configured,